Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Abstract

 \section{Abstract}

-We present \titlename: a dynamic neural volume reconstruction of a casual monocular video that consists of time-varying color, density, scene flow, semantics, and attention information.
-The semantics and attention let us identify salient foreground objects separately from the background in arbitrary spacetime views.
-We add two network heads to represent the semantic and attention information.
-For optimization, we design semantic attention pyramids from \semfeatnetwork outputs that trade detail with whole-image context.
+From video, we reconstruct a neural volume that captures time-varying color, density, scene flow, semantics, and attention information.
+The semantics and attention let us identify salient foreground objects separately from the background across spacetime.
+To mitigate low resolution semantic and attention features, we compute pyramids that trade detail with whole-image context.
 After optimization, we perform a saliency-aware clustering to decompose the scene.
-For evaluation on real-world dynamic scene decomposition across spacetime, we annotate object masks in the NVIDIA Dynamic Scene Dataset.
-We demonstrate that \titlename can decompose dynamic scenes without affecting RGB or depth reconstruction quality, that volume-integrated \titlename outperforms 2D baselines, and that \titlename improves foreground/background segmentation over recent static/dynamic split methods.\\Project webpage: \href{https://visual.cs.brown.edu/saff}{https://visual.cs.brown.edu/saff}
+To evaluate real-world scenes, we annotate object masks in the NVIDIA Dynamic Scene and DyCheck datasets.
+We demonstrate that this method can decompose dynamic scenes in an unsupervised way with competitive performance to a supervised method, and that it improves foreground/background segmentation over recent static/dynamic split methods.\\Project webpage: \href{https://visual.cs.brown.edu/saff}{https://visual.cs.brown.edu/saff}